synchronoss/nio-multipart/README.md

 ```

-Additional configuration can be added in the same way it can be added when working in NIO.
+Additional configuration can be added in the same way it can be added when working in NIO mode.
 Moreover, if the fluent API is not the best strategy for the use case, the adapter can be instantiated directly (see the *BlockingIOAdapter* class).

-As it can be seen in the example above, the *PartItem* is just an interface and there are three different implementations:
+As it can be seen in the example above, the *PartItem* is just an interface and there are four different implementations:

 * FormParameter: Represents a form parameter and the field name and field value can be extracted directly via getter methods.
 The part's headers can be obtained as well.
 * Attachment: Represents a part that is not a form parameter.
 In this case the part body can be read using the *InputStream* returned by *getPartBody*.
 * NestedStart: Represents a part that is itself a multipart.
 It provides the headers, while the nested parts will be returned as next items in the iterator.
 * NestedEnd: Signals the end of a nested part.
-This is just a marker and it carries no data.
+This is just a marker and it carries no data, but it can be useful to keep track of the nesting of the multipart messages.

 Nio Multipart Parser - Internal Building Blocks
 -----------------------------------------------